 Covid-19 College Closure and the Residence and Campus Life Office

-The Residence and Campus Life Office is a designated essential service, and remains open on weekdays from 9 am to 4:30 pm to support residents who are still in residence.
-We are also working remotely through emails to Residence@kings.uwo.ca.
-We are also available through Zoom meetings.
+The Residence and Campus Life Office is a designated essential service, and is open on weekdays from 9 am to 4:30 pm to support residents.
+Staff are also working remotely and can best be reached through email to Residence@kings.uwo.ca.
+Phone calls and Zoom meetings can be arranged through email.

 The Residence application process for September 2020 admissions continues as usual.
 If you are a new student you will receive instructions on application.
 Current students can email the Residence and Campus Life Office if you are interested in residence.